 the perfect bedroom compromise

 If you have a sleep partner, it can feel tricky to get the temperature quite right.
 Whether it’s your other half or a furry friend you’ve got in tow, a hotter bed can be a result of tossy-turner or heat radiating from your sleep partner.
 Making sure you have a movement-resistant mattress could help.
-As could a split tog duvet that could just be the yin to your bed sharer’s yang (ooo err).

 what else affects how well we sleep?